 - Explanations for why certain outfit combinations are better than others.

 I created The Well Dressed Life because I saw a need for realistic style advice and practical shopping and product recommendations.
-I hope that our daily tips make your life a little easier and you feel more confident as a result.
+We hope our daily tips make your life easier and make you feel more confident.

 While it may seem so frivolous, having a closet full of nothing to wear is the biggest complaint I hear from our community.

-It can be exhausting, feeling like you are always reinventing the wheel.
-And it takes the fun out of getting ready to go out and can negatively effect our self-esteem.
+It can be exhausting, feeling like you are constantly reinventing the wheel.

 6 Reasons Why You Have Nothing to Wear